Albert Hammond Jr.: AHJ EP and Momentary Masters (2013–2017)

 In an interview with Har Mar Superstar in July 2013, Hammond revealed that he had recorded a five-song EP to be released via Julian Casablancas' Cult Records.
 Titled AHJ, it was released on October 8, 2013.
 Hammond stated in an interview promoting the EP on December 5, 2013, that he would be interested in playing solo as an opening act if the Strokes announced another tour: "I would definitely ask the guys if I could open for them.
 That'd be amazing."

 On June 22, 2014, a photo was posted to Hammond's official Facebook page of himself in a room with other musicians and the caption "the start of something new; LP 3," suggesting that he is working on a third full-length album.
 Hammond released his third LP Momentary Masters on July 31, 2015 in the U.S. via Vagrant Records.
 The first single, "Born Slippy", was made instantly available for streaming and download via YouTube and iTunes respectively.
-Both AHJ and Momentary Masters were produced with Hammond Jr.'s close collaborator Gus Oberg.
+Both AHJ and Momentary Masters were produced with Hammond's close collaborator Gus Oberg.

-Hammond Jr. covered "The Little Boy That Santa Claus Forgot" by Vera Lynn mixed with the chorus from George Harrison's "My Sweet Lord" as part of Amazon's annual music series titled Indie for the Holidays.
+Hammond covered "The Little Boy That Santa Claus Forgot" by Vera Lynn mixed with the chorus from George Harrison's "My Sweet Lord" as part of Amazon's annual music series titled Indie for the Holidays.
 The song was released on December 1, 2017.

 Francis Trouble (2018–present)

-Hammond Jr.'s fourth solo album Francis Trouble was released via Red Bull Records on March 9, 2018.
+Hammond's fourth solo album Francis Trouble was released via Red Bull Records on March 9, 2018 and signed by A&R Kenny "Tick" Salcido.
 The first single "Muted Beatings" was released on February 2, 2018.
 In 2019 he released a new single, "Fast Times," preceding a brief Western USA tour.
 That May, he released the single "More to Life".
 The following year Albert was featured on the 2020 song "Another Hit of Showmanship" by the rock band the Struts.

 Artistry

 Music

-Guided By Voices, The Beach Boys, Buddy Holly, Frank Black, John Lennon, Matthew Sweet and The Velvet Underground are cited as Hammond's musical influences.
+Guided by Voices, The Beach Boys, Buddy Holly, Frank Black, John Lennon, Matthew Sweet and The Velvet Underground are cited as Hammond's musical influences.

 Albert's main guitar is a Fender Stratocaster Arctic White 1985 Reissue of a 1972.
 He owns three white Stratocasters, a Gibson Les Paul special single cutaway, a Rickenbacker 325, and a Gretsch hollowbody.
 His amplifier is a Fender Hot Rod DeVille 2x12.
 His pedal board is made up of an old version of the MXR Micro Amp, a V1 Jekyll and Hyde Ultimate Overdrive and Distortion, and a BOSS TU-2 tuner.
 In later shows, he adds another Micro Amp, and Jekyll and Hyde, and a Boss Digital Delay.
 He now uses a Mad Professor Deep Blue Delay pedal instead of the Boss Digital Delay.